28 Dec Top 10 places to visit in Ecuador

 Ecuador’s capital Quito is a must!
 It is recommended to visit the world heritage listed Old Town, Mitad del Mundo, Teleferiqo etc.

-Recommended time to stay in Quito is 3-4 days.
+The recommended time to stay in Quito is 3-4 days.

 Related: Top 6 things to do in Quito